rahulkumarsingh73690/docs-1/src/dapps/tutorial/spec.md

 # Contract Specification

 A smart contract can be considered a singleton object whose internal state is persisted on the blockchain.
-Users can trigger state changes through sending it JSON messages, and users can also query its state through JSON messages.
+Users can trigger state changes through sending it JSON messages, and users can also query its state through sending a request formatted as a JSON message.
 These messages are different than Terra blockchain messages such as `MsgSend` and `MsgSwap`.

 ::: warning NOTE
 Going forward, it is important to be aware of the distinction between native messages intended for inclusion within transactions, and messages that invoke smart contract functions.